Full Course description

 - Invisible Structures: People, Community, Economics, EcoVillages

 Kristiane Ravn Frost – Has worked with supporting people and plants in their growth since the eighties.
-Her primary inspirations has been Macrobiotics and the One straw revolution of Masanabu Fukuoka.
-In 2017 she did her first PDC and discovered that permaculture design just was another way of expressing the same essens: Well-being and abundance are a natural consequence of living according to the laws of nature.
+Her primary inspirations have been Macrobiotics and the One straw revolution of Masanobu Fukuoka.
+In 2017 she did her first PDC and discovered that permaculture design was just another way of expressing the same essence.
+Well-being and abundance are a natural consequence of living according to the laws of nature.
 She has now done 5 PDC’s and assisted in 2 of them.

 Food, Accommodation and Facilities